Płanetnik: Common themes

-Souls of those who have died suddenly or by suicide become płanetniks, mainly hangmans and floaters.
+Souls of those who have died suddenly or by suicide become płanetniks, mainly hangmen and floaters.
 They were imagined as tall, old people in wide hats, or as small creatures.
 Płanetniks were also identified with snake oil salesmen, the shepherds of the Carpathian Mountains and Podhale, who were local healers.
 Thus, a płanetnik was a Slavic shaman which could defend against vampires and malevolent spirits.
 It was believed that the souls of those who had committed suicide, płanetniks, returned to the mortal realm as zduhaczs.
 It was also believed that their bodies were cursed to be a żmij until the fate of the płanetnik would end, which as a suicide had an aspiration to return from the realm of the dead and to again oppose the vampires.

 Planetniks could be benevolent or malevolent.
 Their favor could be gained by throwing flour in the wind or casting it to the fire.
 Benevolent płanetniks descended to earth and warned people about storms or protected them against droughts.

 Płanetniks were also selected men with the gift of controlling weather.
 Just before a storm, they were taken to the sky, sometimes by rainbows, where they would fight dragons symbolized by storm and hail clouds, or they would go into the fields and cast away the storm with magic spells.

 The name płanetnik also described those who practiced divination of weather or who controlled it.